schultkr/DGE-CRED/README.md

 # Dynamic General Equilibrium Model for Climate Resilient Economic Development (DGE-CRED)
-> This repository contains a spatial small open economy dynamic general equilibrium model implemented in Dynare using Matlab/Octave as software by the Halle Institute for Economic Research (IWH).
+> This repository contains a spatial small open economy dynamic general equilibrium model implemented by the Halle Institute for Economic Research (IWH) in Dynare using Matlab/Octave as software.

 ## Installation